A Refreshment Stirred, Not Shaken: Invariant-Preserving Deployments of Differential Privacy for the U.S. Decennial Census: A Differentially Private Analysis of Data Swapping

 \subsection{Data Swapping}

-Given a dataset $\xd$, partition its set of variables $\Vars$ into two non-empty subsets: the \emph{swapping variables} $\Vswap$ and the \emph{holding variables} $\Vhold$.
-A data swapping algorithm randomly selects some records of $\xd$ and interchanges the values of their swapping variables $\Vswap$.
-(The values of their holding variables $\Vhold$ remain the same.)
-This creates a new dataset consisting of individual records whose $\Vhold$ values are as originally observed and whose $\Vswap$ values are possibly different.
+Given a data set $\xd$, partition its set of variables $\Vars$ into two nonempty subsets: the \emph{swapping variables} $\Vswap$ and the \emph{holding variables} $\Vhold$.
+A data swapping method randomly selects some records of $\xd$ and interchanges the values of their swapping variables $\Vswap$, while leaving their $\Vhold$ unchanged.
+This creates a new data set consisting of individual records whose $\Vhold$ values are as originally observed and whose $\Vswap$ values are possibly different.
 The exact procedure for selecting records and interchanging their $\Vswap$ values varies between different data swapping methods.
+(References to literature on various swapping methods can be found in Appendix~\ref{appendixBackgroundSwapping}, which also summarizes the use of data swapping by national statistical offices across the world.)

-Sometimes, swapping is restricted to records which share the same values on a subset of the holding variables $\Vhold$, called the \emph{matching variables} $\Vmat$.
-Also referred to as the \emph{swap key} \citep{mckennaDisclosureAvoidanceTechniques2018,abowd2023confidentiality}, the matching variables are often important characteristics of the data population, as swapping records with different $\Vmat$ values is prohibited.
-Whenever $\Vmat$ is nonempty, records are partitioned into strata according to their $\Vmat$ values and data swapping is repeated independently within each stratum.
+Sometimes, swapping is restricted to records that share the same values on a subset of the holding variables $\Vhold$, called the \emph{matching variables} $\Vmat$.
+More exactly, whenever $\Vmat$ is nonempty, records are partitioned into strata according to their $\Vmat$ values and data swapping is repeated independently within each stratum.
+Also referred to as the \emph{swap key} \citep{mckennaDisclosureAvoidanceTechniques2018, abowd2023confidentiality}, the matching variables often capture important demographic information that the data custodian would like to preserve.
+(Because swapping records with different $\Vmat$ values is prohibited, this information is indeed preserved by data swapping.)